Edzelf/Esp-radio/README.md

 This is a lightweight method to check if VS1053 is correctly wired up (power supply and connection to SPI interface).

 For additional information please see [this issue](https://github.com/baldram/ESP_VS1053_Library/issues/24).

+##### Get chip version via `SCI_STATUS`
+A lot of the VS1003 and VS1053 devices completely look the same.
+They are even both labeled with "VS1003/1053 MP3 CODEC".
+To check which chip you are using use the `player.getChipVersion()`.
+It should return 4 for VS1053 and 3 for VS1003.
+This is also a lightweight method to check whether your VS10xx device is wired up correctly.

 ##### Check and reset decoding time by `SCI_DECODE_TIME`